iamdempa/challenge/README.md

 Once the entries are added, you can access the each customer application instance as below:

+Access the Customer "A" application
 ```
-// access the Customer "A" application
 curl -kv http://customer-a.parcellab.com

 *   Trying 127.0.0.1:80...